OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

 Changing team and organization culture is one of the toughest challenges in software delivery.
 Not even the most complex automation task in your deployment pipeline comes close.
 You need a clear vision of your intended future state, which needs to be pushed rapidly, firmly, and regularly to ensure the goal remains clear.

-You need leaders and managers to understand their role is to enable self-organizing teams that use each team member's talent.
+You need leaders and managers to understand their roles are to enable self-organizing teams that use each team member's talent.
 You need to move away from systems that centralize information and decision-making and transfer to systems aligned to distributed responsibility.

 For example, suppose you use centralized tools to organize tasks and assign them to people.
 In that case, you need to move to a system that aligns with setting a clear mission without removing the ability of teams to self-organize and respond to dynamic situations.
 You may need to replace a tool entirely or use the tool in a new way.
 Your Gantt charts might have to go, but your task-tracking app can remain if the team can re-purpose it.